videlalvaro/claude/README.md

 - Add a proper `groupId` for the Maven repositories
 - Improve Integration with Cloud Foundry services
-- Improve API for obatining services credentials/info

 ## Credits

-The code is based on this [blog post](http://sunng.info/blog/2012/01/clojure-on-cloudfoundry/).
+The original version of this libraryt was based on this [blog post](http://sunng.info/blog/2012/01/clojure-on-cloudfoundry/).

 ## License